nuvolos-cloud/examples/data/worldbank_upload/R/README.md

-# Uploading WorldBank Data to the Nuvolos Scientific Data Warehouse
+# Uploading WorldBank Data to the Scientific Data Warehouse

 ## Code description

-This is a code blueprint demonstrating how to work access data from a web API in R and then consume this data into the Nuvolos Scientific Data Warehouse (SDW).
+This is a code blueprint demonstrating how to work access data from a web API in R and then consume this data into the Scientific Data Warehouse (SDW).

 * Extract data from a Web API.
 In particular, we are using the World Bank's World Development Indicators (WDI).
 * Perform basic data transformations and plotting on the results of the Web API queries.